zeekus/textfiles/pschism_build_document_with_spack.md

    fi_getinfo: -61
   ```

-  3. *Cmake build fails* Cmake will fail with *no error* if you reference a custom cmake file that doesn't exist.
+  3. With pshism *Cmake build fails* Cmake will fail with *no error* if you reference a custom cmake file that doesn't exist.

   4. *Pshism modules* For the ICM test we need 4 modules enabled in the SCHISM.local.build.
      Note ParMETRIS is referenced as off to build ParMETIS and subpart.